 This requirement may be fulfilled by any combination of Anthropology, Art History, Biology, Chemistry, Criminal Justice, Economics, English, Environmental Studies, Foreign Language, Geography, History, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Science, or Sociology courses.
-In addition to all courses in the above disciplines, courses that are marked with an asterisk (\) in the course descriptions section of the Catalog meet the Arts and Sciences Elective requirement.
+In addition to all courses in the above disciplines, courses that are marked with an asterisk () in the course descriptions section of the Catalog meet the Arts and Sciences Elective requirement.

-General Education Core Requirements and remaining Unrestricted Electives\\
+General Education Core Requirements and remaining Unrestricted Electives

-- \ May require prior coursework depending upon Math placement - \\ Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core.
-See page 16 for all General Education Core requirements as well as the key for Area of Inquiry (AI) codes.
+- May require prior coursework depending upon Math placement. - Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core as described in the Catalog previously.